 Half the battle on LinkedIn is gaining more visibility and finding new connections, which add value to your profile and larger network.

 Sure, a post about a professional achievement or a recent publication is great.
 But so is one about your nightly dog walk, or your thoughts on a book you’ve been reading.

 People are interested in all sorts of stuff on LinkedIn from work-life balance, to advice, to a discussion on how storytelling can help their next marketing campaign.

 The bottom line is to try and post at least once a week, if not more.
 Try sharing a mix of professional and personal activities.

 I come across so many LinkedIn profiles where people aren’t smiling, and let me tell you it makes a big difference.

-Please have a profile photo that focuses on your face, in which you are smiling or looking happy.
+Please have a profile photo that focuses on your face, where are smiling or looking happy.
 You want to be the central focus of the photo.
 Business casual is fine (no need for a suit unless that’s your thing).

 Too often, a LinkedIn profile is judged by its cover.
 Changing up your profile photo is an easy fix.

 No budget for headshots?
 No problem.
 Here’s a guest post on From PhD to Life about how to take a headshot for $0 with your phone.

 A daunting task for the job market is asking strangers for advice.
 The worst that can happen is they don’t respond.